SeregaZ2004/GEMSReader/banks/README.md

 for test what it is - start GEMSPlay.bat file, to load banks into player and press enter. will play a song (for Windows)

+i change banks for new one - from romhacks. original was a little wrong :) not a full instruments bank was taking from rom game.